kkshivani18/InfraLens/README.md

 ## What It Does
 - Clone and analyze both **public and private** GitHub repositories with Personal Access Token integration
 - Index code using hybrid vector search (dense + sparse embeddings) with support for 15+ file types
-- Chat with your codebase using local LLM (Ollama llama3.2) with context-aware retrieval
+- Chat with your codebase using LLM (Groq) with context-aware retrieval
 - Multi-user support with secure authentication (Clerk)
 - Persistent chat history per repository with conversation retrieval
 - Full repository management (list, view metadata, delete with cleanup)